ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_1.rst

 where ????? is replaced by the wind direction descriptor number.

-When you visualise the icon, you will see numbers as before, but if you drop a newly created `Wind Plotting <https://confluence.ecmwf.int/display/METV/Wind+Plotting>`_ icon into the **Display Window** you will see wind arrows.
+When you visualise the icon, you will see numbers as before, but if you drop a newly created :ref:`Wind Plotting <mwind_icon>` icon into the **Display Window** you will see wind arrows.
 Try the supplied *coloured_wind_arrows* icon too.
 Try changing it to plot wind flags instead of arrows.
 You may wish to customise a *Coastlines* icon to provide a darker background for the plot.